Double Fantasy: Critical reception

 Initial critical reaction to the album was largely negative.
 The negative reviews focused on the album's idealisation of Lennon and Ono's marriage.
 Kit Rachlis of the Boston Phoenix admitted to being "annoyed" by Lennon and Ono's assumption "that lots of people care deeply" about them.
 Charles Shaar Murray, of New Musical Express, wrote that the couple's domestic bliss "sounds like a great life but unfortunately it makes a lousy record," adding that he wished Lennon had "kept his big happy trap shut until he has something to say that was even vaguely relevant to those of us not married to Yoko Ono."
+Record Mirror gave the album a largely negative review, highlighting "Watching the Wheels" as the best track, but saying "(Just Like) Starting Over", "Woman" and "Dear Yoko" were "re-treading old ground", the latter two being "nothing more than Imagine out-takes nine years on".
+Smash Hits said the album was "dismal" and although Ono showed some spirit, "Lennon sleepwalks through the project like a man who's forgotten what music used to mean to him."

 Three weeks after the album's release, Lennon was murdered and several negative reviews by prominent critics were withheld from publication, including those by Stephen Holden of The New York Times, Tom Carson of Rolling Stone, and Geoffrey Stokes of The Village Voice (Stokes had found the concept and theme to be "basically misogynist").

 Double Fantasy finished 37th in The Village Voices 1980 Pazz & Jop, an annual poll of prominent music critics.
 Robert Christgau, the poll's creator, ranked it 7th on his own list of the year's best albums.
 Although he was put off by its simplistic lyrics and music upon first listen, Christgau said the music works a "minor miracle" with "rich, precise" song form and a "command of readymades" to put "the anonymous usages of studio rock to striking artistic purpose".
 He felt that the use of alternating Ono's improved vocals with Lennon's "makes the union come alive" better than his outspoken, straightforward lyrics and concluded that the album is not great but "memorable and gratifying" as rare, "connubial rock and roll".
 In his retrospective review for AllMusic, Stephen Thomas Erlewine comments: "these are really nice tunes and what's special about them is their niceness – it's a sweet acceptance of middle age, which, of course, makes [Lennon's] assassination all the sadder."

 In 1982, Douglas, Lennon and Ono won the 1981 Grammy Award for Album of the Year for Double Fantasy at the 24th Annual Grammy Awards.
 In 1989, the album was ranked number 29 on Rolling Stone magazine's list of the 100 greatest albums of the 1980s.

 In 2020, Rolling Stone included Double Fantasy in their "80 Greatest albums of 1980" list, praising Lennon and Ono for their collaboration as "each song acts as a dialogue between the couple."